Is it any wonder that she and thousands of women like her are racing to the operating room to amputate both their breasts?

 3. “DCIS is not an emergency.
 It’s something that creates an environment where cancer may arise over the next 10-20 years, yet patients are being told they need surgery in the next fortnight.” -Dr. Laura Esserman, Director of the UCSF Breast Care Center

-5. A 2nd pathology opinion from an expert pathologist such as Dr. Michael Lagios is a MUST!
+5. A 2nd pathology opinion from an expert pathologist is a must.
+Listen to my phone consultation with Dr. Michael Lagios is a MUST!
 It can change the course of treatment and bring peace of mind with challenging decisions.

 7. Active surveillance is a reasonable option for low grade DCIS.